11nithin/Election_Analysis/README.md

 A Colorado Board of Election employee has given me the following tasks to complete the election audit of recent local congressional election.

   1. Calculate the total number of votes cast
-  2. Get a complete list of candidates who recieved votes
+  2. Get a complete list of candidates who received votes
-  3. Calculate the total number of votes each candidate recieved
+  3. Calculate the total number of votes each candidate received
   3. Calculate the percentage of votes for each candidate
   4. The voter turnout for each county
   5. The percentage of votes from each county